PixelDot2D/PixelDot2D-Core-Framework-Patch-Notes-History/README.md

 > [!NOTE]
 > - **Target Runtime & Performance Roadmap — The Journey to Unity 7.0 & C# 14:**
 > - Our development lifecycle is defined by a commitment to tracking cutting-edge engine iterations.
-We actively upgrade our framework dependencies alongside Unity’s latest releases (such as our recent migration to Unity 6.5) to future-proof our core systems.
+We actively upgrade our framework alongside Unity’s latest major releases (such as our recent migration to Unity 6.5) to future-proof our core systems.
 This aggressive update cadence serves as a calculated stepping stone toward a stable Unity 7.0 runtime.
 > - Settling on Unity 7.0 as our long-term baseline allows us to natively leverage advanced modern C# capabilities with zero developer overhead.
 For example, utilizing C# 14's `params ReadOnlySpan` support swaps standard heap-allocated `params T[]` arrays for stack-allocated spans behind the scenes.
 Developers retain the familiar, clean params invocation syntax while completely eliminating hidden garbage collection (GC) allocations on hot paths.
 By constantly adapting now, we guarantee a seamless, production-ready transition into the massive performance benefits of Unity 7.0.